 Students with disabilities may negotiate an agreement to alter the standard examination conditions.
-If you believe you require alternative exam arrangements please contact the Disability Service at the Student Engagement Unit.
+If you believe you require alternative exam arrangements please contact Access and Inclusions Services at the Student Engagement Unit.

 The arrangements will vary depending on the impact of the disability and are outlined in an Access Plan.
-The Access Plan will be provided to you and your Program Director by the Disability Service at the Student Engagement Unit.
+The Access Plan will be provided to you and your Program Director by Access and Inclusion Services at the Student Engagement Unit.

 IMPORTANT: For your requirements to be in place for your final exam, your Access Plan must be finalised* no later than the date specified in the table below relevant to your enrolment study period.
 Requests after this date may not be able to be accommodated therefore it is important to arrange a meeting with a disability advisor early to provide every opportunity your requirements can be met.
 Late requests cannot be guaranteed.